HCDM/BanditLib/README.md

 # BanditLib
 This repo contains the implementation of serveral contextual bandits algorithm, including CoLin, hLinUCB, factorUCB, GOB.Lin, LinUCB, HybridLinUCB, PTS, and UCBPMF.
 CoLin, hLinUCB and factorUCB are our proposed algorithms published in [1], [2], [3].
+We are updating the library and current version may have bugs.
+You can also check a stable release here: https://github.com/huazhengwang/BanditLib/releases/tag/1.0

 ## Usage
 Run the simulator: `python Simulation.py --alg XXX` where parameter alg represents the name of algorithm.